MyEdMentor

 In the Simulation

-In SPPIN Sim, your production strategy determines your finished goods inventory exposure, your customer lead time performance and your flexibility to respond to demand changes.
+In MyEdMentor, your production strategy determines your finished goods inventory exposure, your customer lead time performance and your flexibility to respond to demand changes.
 MTS scores well on speed-to-serve but carries inventory write-off risk if demand events shift preferences.
 MTO avoids that risk but can score poorly on service level when order backlogs build.
 ATO typically delivers the most balanced KPI profile.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.